zhao201730685110/ICp-banking-microservices/README.md

 1. Subscribe to the [IBM Cloud Private hosted in the Linux One Community Cloud](https://developer.ibm.com/linuxone/home-l1cc30-test/)
 ![alt text](images/0.18C.gif "ICP subscription")
-    * Click **Try Container**
+    * Click **Try Container**.
-    * Fill the form and register to ICP
+    * Fill the form and register to ICP.
-    * Activate your account when you will receive the confirmation email
+    * Activate your account when you will receive the confirmation email.

 2. Login to the [IBM Cloud private catalog](https://148.100.92.200:8443/console/welcome) and fill credentials with yours: